jbermudes/scale-av-web/README.md

-The website is hosted from the gh-pages branch.
+The source files for the [scale-av minimalist website](http://scale-av.github.io/scale-av-web/) is on this gh-pages branch.
 You may make your own static HTML and CSS files.

-Or you can write it in Markdown by making sure the following boilerplate is at the top of the file:
+If you prefer to use Markdown as your source file, make sure you make the title the first thing in the file:

 ```
 ---